seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 ----

-Get the list of Devices and their information
+Get the list of devices and their information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - API: GET /v1/device_list?SessionID=<session id>